kubeshop/testkube-docs/docs/articles/test-workflow-templates.md

 # Test Workflow Templates

-Test Workflow Templates allow you to define building blocks which you can reuse across your workflows.
+Test Workflow Templates allow you to define building blocks which you can reuse across your Workflows.
 Strategically, templates can bring standardization across your organization.
 You can define a tool chain which is easy to discover across teams.
 At a more tactical level, templates avoid repetition and can be used to hide implementation details.